PRINCIPLES AND ORGANIZATION OF A FAR-47 TRUST FOR A US-REGISTERED AIRCRAFT

 b/ Instruction: In order to give instruction to a European resident in a US-registered airplane within a European country, the Instructor must hold a valid European Instructor Certificate.
 A FAA-certificated instructor (CFI) does not have any authority to solo a student pilot outside the United States.
 It is not certain that soloing a student on a US-registered aircraft in France, regardless of the nationality of the Instructor’s Certificate, is legal (this is presently being debated and contested).

-c/ Public Transportation: in order to operate a US-registered airplane for hire (charter), one must obtain an AIR TAXI CERTIFICATE from the FAA.
+c/ Public Transportation: in order to operate a US-registered airplane for hire (charter), one must obtain an AIR TAXI CERTIFICATE from the FAA, as regulated under FAR 135.
 In practice, this is extremely difficult if the operator’s fleet is based outside the United States (a FAA Inspector must come to approve the operator’s practices, manuals, methods, training and hardware; the maintenance technicians must be FAA certified, etc…).
-The only practical solution to invoice flight hours beyond sharing direct operating costs (limited to a pro-rata share of fuel and oil) would be for all the users to be shareholders of the US corporation holding title to the airplane (Trustee) so they can pay the hours flown as a contribution to the operating needs of the company.
-This option generates complex US and international (VAT) Tax Law issues that are only justified for fairly costly aircraft (over $1,000,000).
-A small number of users (3 or 4) can be co-Trustors and share the costs equitably.
+The practical solution to invoice flight hours beyond sharing direct operating costs (limited to a pro-rata share of fuel and oil) would be for all the users to be co-Trustors, under a Trust Agreement approved by the FAA, so they can pay the hours flown as a contribution to the operating needs of the operating company; alternatively, the Trustor/Operator may dry lease the aircraft and invoice the leased hours through his operating company, making sure that the operating company does not provide any pilot services, which would clearly be interpreted as Public Transportation, prohibited under FAR-91.

 d/ Insurance: US Underwriters are generally not allowed or willing to cover aircraft based outside the United States, regardless of their country of registry.
 It is too bad, because insurance rates are often more favorable in the US than in Europe.
 However, competition is heating up in newly deregulated Europe, as British, Italian, German and Swiss Underwriters are now eagerly competing with national insurers (in France, the Benelux countries, etc…).